-Another type of policy, which the board may use in addition to or in place of a “random search” policy, would allow a school official to search any student’s locker and the contents of the locker, but only if the school authority “reasonably suspects” that the locker or its contents contain evidence of a student’s violation of a criminal statute or school rule.
+Another type of policy, which the board may use in addition to or in place of a “random" search policy, would allow a school official to search any student’s locker and the contents of the locker, but only if the official “reasonably suspects” that the locker or its contents contain evidence of a student’s violation of a criminal statute or school rule.

 Even if a board does not adopt one of the above policies, an official still may search lockers and their contents if an emergency situation exists that immediately threatens the health and safety of any person or threatens to damage or destroy any property that the board controls.
 Therefore, if the official believes that searching lockers will help to dispel a threat, he or she may do so.

 Q: What sort of “reasonable suspicion” would justify a locker search?

 A: In a recent case, a teacher observed a student smoking a cigarette in school in clear violation of school rules.
 While talking with the student, the teacher thought she smelled marijuana, which the student denied.
 When later called to the principal’s office, the student was asked to turn his pockets inside out, but there was no evidence of wrongdoing.
 The principal then searched the student's locker.
 In a pocket of the student’s book bag, in the locker, the principal found a pipe containing residue believed to be marijuana.
 The student was suspended from school and also found to be a delinquent child by the local juvenile court.
 Despite the student's claim that the search was illegal, the court found that the search was "reasonable" based on evidence provided by the teacher who had observedthe student smoking and had smelled suspected marijuana.